NoFearJoe/Spuristo/README.md

 # Spuristo
-Spuristo is a simple tracker of actions.
+Spuristo is a simple actions tracker.

-## Use cases
+## Use case
 * Counting the number of some actions.
 (For example, to show rate dialog after 3 App launches)
-* Counting the time between some actions.
-(For example, counting App usage time or time period when App is in background)

 ## Installation
 #### Drop files to Xcode